 For storing pieces you wear all the time, a trinket dish or jewelry organizing tray are your best option.
 They’re small so can be left out on easy-to-reach surfaces without taking up space, making it easy and quick to access what you need.

 What's more, there are times during the day where you might want to remove jewelry, when you’re washing up or going to bed, perhaps.
 Strategically positioned trinket trays – next to the sink, on the nightstand, etc – is a useful way of ensuring you remember where you’ve put things down.

 4. Hang hooks to suspend necklaces from

 Whether it’s chunky costume pieces or long delicate designs, necklaces are one of the trickier jewelry items to organize and store.
 If you want to avoid untangling knots on a regular basis, hanging them up is your best bet.
 If you’ve got too many for a store-bought stand, consider hooks instead.
-Mount them on the back of a closet door, or on the bedroom wall to create an eye-catching display.
+Mount them on the back of a closet door – this won’t take up much space even if you’re organizing a small closet – or on the bedroom wall to create an eye-catching display.

 5. Organize jewelry in a drawer

 Consider designating a specific drawer just for your jewelry.
 A shallow drawer works best, with just one level of storage so you can see everything at once.
 Velvet jewelry organizers will keep your pieces in place, and look beautiful, too.

 ‘If you’re storing jewelry within drawers, use dividers, compartments or bespoke jewelry organizers to help you keep your pieces separated into categories – this makes it easier to find what you need in a hurry,’ says home organizer Emma George of Declutter with Emma.